FAQ

 • 5 integrated case studies — multi-domain clinical scenarios

-• 5 interactive reference sheets
+• 5 reference sheets (medications, FITT tables, termination criteria…)

 • Progress tracking and score analytics

-Lifetime access — including all future content as it's released
+Lifetime access — including all future updates

 Is this based on the latest ACSM guidelines?